Yufei-L/2019-431/README.md

 Contact me via email at thomas dot love at case dot edu if you have questions about the course that are not answered here.
 I will start to address those questions in mid-July.

+## Old Versions of the Course

-If you are a former student, or for some other reason need to see the 431 course in its previous iterations, contact Dr. Love via email for permission.
+If you are a former student, or for some other reason need to see the 431 course in its previous iterations, contact Dr. Love via at thomas dot love at case dot edu.